FrankieT19/omega-de-ds-style-kernel/README.md

 # DS Style Kernel for EZ-FLASH OMEGA Definitive Edition

 DS Style is a custom kernel for the **EZ-FLASH OMEGA Definitive Edition**.
-It is based on the official EZ-FLASH OMEGA DE kernel source and replaces the stock launcher with a Nintendo DS-inspired interface, theme system, thumbnail views, language options, and related quality-of-life changes.
+It is based on the official EZ-FLASH OMEGA DE kernel source and Sterophonick's SimpleLight custom kernel and replaces the stock launcher with a Nintendo DS-inspired interface, theme system, thumbnail views, language options, and related quality-of-life changes.

 > [!WARNING]
 > This repository is for the **EZ-FLASH OMEGA Definitive Edition only**.
 Do not flash this build to the original EZ-FLASH OMEGA.